 Immediately adjacent, Playland’s own beach adds concessions and privately operated bathrooms—both appealing options—plus the scenic vistas of the park’s architecture and rides.

-Fees: $20 parking on weekdays/ weekends and $30 holidays; $9.99 adults, children, and seniors.
-Kids 2 years and younger are free.
+Fees: $20 parking on weekdays/weekends and $30 holidays; $9.99 adults, children, and seniors.
+Kids two years old and younger are free.
+Playland also offers a Beach & Pool Combo for $14.99.